 We recommend that all groups have a safeguarding policy – regardless of their level of involvement with children and vulnerable adults (although the level of detail required will depend on your level of involvement with children/vulnerable adults).
 This guidance will explain why safeguarding is important, look at the best practice for voluntary groups and provide practical advice on how to make a safeguarding policy and ensure children and vulnerable people are safe.
 We also have a template policy and procedure document for you to use.

 - What is safeguarding

 - Why should you have a Safeguarding policy?

 - If we don't work with children do we need one at all?

 - A more detailed safeguarding policy

-- Help from the experts
+- Help from the experts and safeguarding training

 - Safeguarding in Scotland

 Under the law (Children Act 1989 and Children Act 2004) and government guidance on how organisations should work together, voluntary groups have a responsibility to contribute to the safeguarding of the children with whom they work, to act on any concerns that a child is at risk of abuse and make sure that the way they work does not place children at unacceptable risk of harm.

 Safeguarding: the process of protecting children from harm - whether the harm is caused by accidents, deliberate abuse (physical, emotional, sexual), neglect, bullying, discrimination or prejudice or failure to help children take part in activities that are open to most of their peers.